AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 ##:sak-sak-logo: Basics
 The coordinate system of a SAK Card is based on the following characteristics:

+**Card:**

 - A SAK Card has a configurable `aspectratio`
-- The aspect ratio determines the internal grid size: `aspect ratio * 100`.
+- That aspect ratio determines the internal grid size: `aspect ratio * 100`.

+**Toolset & Tools:**

-- A Toolset is **always** based on a 1/1 aspect ratio and corresponding 100x100 internal grid size.
+- A Toolset has a default 100x100 grid size.
 It does NOT depend on the size of a card.
+- The top-left is the origin (0,0)
+- The center coordinates of a toolset are (50,50)
-- All tool sizes are relative to the default toolset grid of 100x100 with a center of (50,50)!
+- All tool dimensions are relative to the default toolset grid size: a line with a length of 10 means 10% of the grid.
-- And finally, a toolset is placed on a card within the card's dimensions.

-The card's actual external size depends on how it is placed: on a `panel` or `horizontal-stack` for instance.

-As SAK cards are based on SVG they scale the contents perfectly to the size allowed by the parent: this means that a card with a 1/1 aspect ratio and 100x100 grid size is as sharp as a 10/10 card with a 1.000x1.000 grid size!

 The next paragraph shows an example, and the paragraphs thereafter more details.

 ##:sak-sak-logo: An example: Toolset and tool placement @ work
-Now we know the basics, let's look at the example with a card size of 200x100 (2/1 aspect ratio) and two toolsets consisting of a `circle`, `icon` and `state`.
+Now we know the basics, let's look at the example with a card size of 200x100 (2/1 aspect ratio) and two identical toolsets consisting of a `circle`, `icon` and `state`.

 The tools are neatly configured around the center position (50,50) of the toolset grid: